abhimvp/Strides/README.md

     - Go to src/components/TaskList.tsx and make the necessary changes
   - `Update the Dashboard Page to Handle Adding Tasks`: Finally, we'll add the logic to our main Dashboard page to handle creating the new task, updating the state, and saving it to the backend.
     - In src/pages/Dashboard.tsx , Add the new `handleAddTask` function and pass it down to the TaskList component.

+- `Feature : Adding Tasks & Categories` : adding new tasks and creating new categories on the dashboard.
+  - `Create Reusable UI Components`: If you've already created this from the previous step, you can skip this.`(Done)` in src/components/ , `Modal.tsx`.
+  - `Add Task Form Component` : Done in above step - file : AddTaskForm.tsx
+  - `Add Category Form Component` :
+    - In src/components/, create a new file named `AddCategoryForm.tsx`.
+    - Update the TaskList Component : The TaskList component is already complete from the previous step.
+No changes are needed here.
+    - `Update the Dashboard Page to Handle Creating Categories` : We'll add the new state and handler function for creating categories to our main Dashboard page.
+      - Go to src/pages/Dashboard.tsx and make the necessary changes.

 ### Notes-Frontend